 For more information, head on over to my main Amerisleep mattress hub.

 Best Mattress for Side Sleepers with Lower Back Pain

 The most common complaint that I hear from side sleepers looking for a new mattress is that their shoulders hurt from sleep on a mattress that’s too firm for them.
-I generally recommend softer mattresses to side sleepers to make sure they’re able to get the relief at joints like the shoulders and hips that they need.
-If a person is a side sleeper that suffers from lower back pain though, a softer mattress could also mean their spine won’t be in proper alignment.
+I generally recommend softer mattresses to side sleepers to make sure they’re able to get the relief at joints like the shoulders and hips.
+But side sleepers that suffer from lower back pain might need a firmer mattress to keep their spines in proper alignment.

 The GhostBed Flex is a hybrid mattress with soft comfort foams for pressure relief, and pocketed coils for support.
-That combination of sinking into the mattress with coil support allows people to sleep comfortably on their side while avoiding bother shoulder and lower back pain.
-Finally, I was also really impressed with how cool the Flex slept, so it could be a good choice if you tend to overheat during the night as well.
+Sinking into the mattress with firm coil support allows people to sleep comfortably on their side while avoiding shoulder and lower back pain.
+I was also really impressed with how cool the Flex slept, so it could be a good choice if you tend to overheat during the night as well.

 Read the full GhostBed Flex review for our full testing results.

 The GhostBed Flex uses a combination of soft memory foam and bouncy coils to provide nice pressure relief with the worry of feeling stuck in the mattress.
 The GhostBed Flex also uses great materials to help you sleep cool throughout the night.